ice-lab/rax-migrate/README.md

 # rax-migrate

-A tool to support Rax project migration to ICE 3 project.
+A tool for rax project to migrate into ICE 3 project.

 ## Install